cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

     }
 ```

-Here the most important sections are:
+In summary this method handles the loading and decoding of data from the URL and so the file `Class.dex` and loads from this file a class in a dynamical way.

+Here we have some interesting sections:

 ```java
 File file = this.f2989b;
 File file2 = new File(file, "data.jar");
 FileOutputStream fileOutputStream = new FileOutputStream(file2);
 ```
-- if we follow the code, "file" is simply initialized as getApplicationContext().getFilesDir(); so basically it contains the path used by the application to sotre on the device the files and the data (generally `/data/data/package_name`)
+- if we follow the code, "file" is simply initialized as getApplicationContext().getFilesDir(); so basically it contains the path used by the application to store on the device the files and the data (generally `/data/data/package_name`)
 - `fileOutputStream` is simply used to have the possibility to write on the file `data.jar` created with the previous line

 ```java
 byte[] g2 = A2.g();
 ```
-- g2 is basically the array of bytes that represents the body of the http request executed.
+- g2 is basically the array of bytes that represents the body of the https request executed.
 So in this case it represents the file `Class.dex`

 ```java